SethFalco/SethFalco/README.md

 ## About Me

 I work collaboratively to push open technology forward, and want to live in a world where there's software for everything, freely accessible by everyone.
-We should no longer only solve problems only to hinder access to solutions.
+We should no longer only solve problems, just to hinder access to solutions.

 Everything I do is contributed to open-source projects, ideally free from cost, tracking, and advertising.
 I primarily develop and maintain software, and love contributing to projects that I find interesting or depend on.